EduardoZepeda/coffee-bytes-hugo/content/posts/ngrok-tu-localhost-accesible-desde-internet/index.en.md

 ./ngrok http 8080
 ```

-If everything worked correctly, you will see the following information on your terminal
+If everything worked correctly, you will see something similar to the following.

 ![Ngrok information in the terminal](images/NgrokTerminal.png)

 What does the above display mean?
 It means that all requests made to http://fc2ca35fd170.ngrok.io; that is, to the fc2ca35fd170 subdomain of the ngrok domain, will be redirected to your localhost, specifically to port 8080.
 And that's it, it's that simple and easy to use.

-## Example with Django
+## Using Ngrok with Django

 For this example I redirected a Django application on port 8000, instead of port 8080.